standardnotes/snjs/README.md

 SNJS is a client-side JavaScript library for [Standard Notes](https://standardnotes.org) that contains shared logic for all Standard Notes clients.

-_Note: This branch covers the 004 protocol, which is in development.
-To view the current production code, switch over to the master branch._

 ## Introduction

 SNJS (Standard Notes JavaScript) is a shared library we use in all Standard Notes clients (desktop, web, and mobile React Native).
 Its role is essentially to extract any business or data logic from client code, so that clients are mostly responsible for UI-level code, and don’t have to think about encryption and key stretching, or even authentication or storage specifics.
 Extracting the code into a shared library also prevents us from having to write the same critical code on multiple platforms.